The Ranums' Panat Times

 Then came Marc-Antoine Charpentier ... that fascinating "black hole" who has continually eluded my clutches in the archives and libraries yet who left us such fantastic manuscripts...

-and, last of all, there is Armand-Jean Charpentier, a scrivener and royal engineer.
+And last of all, there is Armand-Jean Charpentier, a scrivener and royal engineer.

 I trust you will like this evocation of the interpersonal relationships in a Parisian family whose members (save for Mathas) appear to have been honest, well-connected, hard-working, devout, intelligent, and well-spoken .... but who, despite their hard work and their protectors, remained modestly obscure and always a bit short of cash.